What is tinea cruris?

 PREVENTION

-Apply 2S Cream before long workouts at the gym or before using communal showers.
+Apply 2S Cream before long training sessions in the gym using communal showers.

 CLEANSING